Day Trip to Bangor (Didn't We Have a Lovely Time): Use in popular culture

 In 1981, the song was parodied by the comedian Jasper Carrott, with his version renamed "Daytrip to Blackpool."

-The Barron Knights also did a parody version of the song called “Didn’t we have a lovely time (At the office Christmas party)”.
+The Barron Knights also did a parody version of the song called “Didn’t we have a lovely time (At the office Christmas party)” on their 1980 UK hit single Never Mind The Presents.

-Radio presenter Paul Makin did a parody version on Sydney radio station [2UE] as "Bruiser Makin" performing "Daytrip to Woy Woy".
+Radio presenter Paul Makin did a parody version on Sydney radio station [2UE] as "Bruiser Makin" performing "Daytrip to Woy Woy"..

+Similarly, in 1980, radio presenter Barry Ion did a parody version, as “Peter Plus” on his “Bazz and Pilko” breakfast show on 5AD in Adelaide, Australia entitled “Daytrip to Victor” (a reference to local tourist location Victor Harbor).

 The song was adapted, with changed lyrics, for a UK commercial for Anchor butter which ran from 1980.

 Paul Dakeyne did a mash-up of the song at the Chris Moyles Weekender in Bangor in 2010.

 "Day Trip to Bangor (Didn't We Have a Lovely Time)" was adapted by Vic Reeves and Bob Mortimer for their BBC sitcom House of Fools which began in January 2014.
 The opening scene of each episode sees the duo sing a song to the tune of "Day Trip to Bangor".
 The show ran for two series, ending in March 2015 after thirteen episodes.